helios1138/graphql-typed-client/README.md

 You can override this behavior by providing your own type mapper that will be used during the schema generation and applied to query responses

 For example, let's say you have a custom `Date` type.
-To specify how your file should be serialized/deserialized, create a type mapper file somewhere in your app
+To specify how this type should be serialized/deserialized, create a type mapper file somewhere in your app

 ```typescript